 At this point, what you need to determine is whether the underlying security is likely to move in the right direction.
-If you have a calls contract, then you will be hoping that it moves up.
-On the other hand, you will be anticipating that it moves down if you have a puts options.
+If you have a call contract, you are hoping that it moves up.
+On the other hand, you will be anticipating that it moves down if you have a put options.

-- Enter a sell-to-close order for any remaining options
+- Enter a sell-to-close (STC) order for any remaining options

-Finally, you will need to sell the remaining options contracts at the current option prices.
-You can complete this process any time before or on the expiration day of that particular options.
+Finally, you will need to sell the remaining contracts at the current prices.
+You can complete this process any time before or on the expiration day of that particular option.

-Although diagonal spreads is a great strategy to add to your toolbox, it still is possible to lose money with it especially if you are not somewhat correct on the underlying direction of the market.
-Besides, due to the multiple trades involved, trading diagonal spreads can be an expensive affair since you’re likely to spend more on commissions compared to other less sophisticated trades.
+Although diagonal spreads are a great strategy to add to your toolbox, it still is possible to lose money with it especially if you are not somewhat correct on the underlying direction of the market.
+Plus, due to the multiple trades involved, diagonal spreads can be an expensive affair since you’re likely to spend more on commissions compared to other less sophisticated trades.
 Hopefully you didn’t think it was a one-way ticket to riches!